Joseph Silver: Career

 In 1917, during the late stage of World War I, while Silver was in Europe, he was recruited by the newly formed Russian government to act as a spy in Austria-Hungary.
-Silver was caught in Austrian Galicia and held in a prison in Jarosław, where he was shot for espionage in the spring of 1918.
+Silver was caught in Austrian Galicia and held in a prison in Jarosław, where he was shot for espionage in 1918.
+Silver's execution is not documented, but it is certain that it took place.
+After being taken on a short trip to Jaroslaw to Przemyśl, he was never heard from again.
+On 1 October 1918, an officer in Jarosław noted that the case had been brought to a conclusion.

 Jack the Ripper suspect

 In 2007, Charles van Onselen claimed in the book The Fox and The Flies: The World of Joseph Silver, Racketeer and Psychopath that Silver was the infamous Jack the Ripper serial killer in the Whitechapel murders in 1888, citing their shared "pathological misogyny" and apparent desire "to exploit and humiliate" prostitutes inspired by Ezekiel 23:25, also alleging that Silver was motivated by a twisted interpretation of Tevilah instead involving the bathing in the blood of prostitutes, a claim that has been characterized as antisemitic blood libel.
 Building on the assertion, crime authors connected him to Lewis Lis, a shopkeeper who owned a business in Plumber's Row near Whitechapel, and Joseph Isaacs, a potential suspect in the murder of Mary Jane Kelly, claiming that Isaacs was another one of Silver's aliases, both based largely around their shared names.
-Critics note, among other things, that van Onselen provides no evidence that Silver was even in London during the months the murders took place and that the accusation is based entirely upon speculation.
+Critics note, among other things, that van Onselen provides no evidence that Silver was in London when the murders took place and that the accusation is based entirely upon speculation.
 Van Onselen has responded that the number of circumstances involved should make Silver a suspect.
 He would have been 20 at the time, much younger than contemporary suspect descriptions of Jack the Ripper.